 Employees should be trained about the need of updating their devices, identifying phishing attempts and scams.
 They should be aware of the procedures for flagging concerns.
 Likewise, it is important to educate them about the necessity of strong passwords and use of password management tools.
 Employees should be encouraged to enable two-factor authentication or multi-factor authentication for every possible device or service.

-A VPN can help SMBs to limit network access to their employees, partners and other authorized people.
+A business VPN can help SMBs to limit network access to their employees, partners and other authorized people.
 Setting up a VPN for business enables employees to securely access resources on their business network while working remotely or travelling.
 It also ensures that your sensitive business data is well protected and prevents data snooping even if the employees use public Wi-Fi.
 A VPN, with an embedded multi-factor authentication setup would be an ideal choice to provide an additional layer of security for businesses.

 Embedding cybersecurity policies in an organization’s business culture is relevant at this point in time.
 A cybersecurity policy describes the technology and information assets that a company, its employees and authorized users should protect and it identifies the potential threats to such assets.
 The policy should describe the privileges, limitations and responsibilities of each user.
 It should also inform the penalties for the violation of the cybersecurity policy.
 A well-documented cybersecurity policy with a proper plan, schedule and checklist can ensure that the processes are implemented on time.
 It will also empower staff of their responsibilities.